DavidHe1127/Mr.He_HandBook/DevOps/Monitoring/prometheus/README.md

 - Target labels starting with `__` are available during relabelling process but will be removed afterwards.
 So if you need to keep some labels, make sure you relabel them.

+- When there is an error with config file, Prom server will fail to load the broken config but rather use the previous working one.

 ### References

 [The Definitive guide to Prometheus](https://devconnected.com/the-definitive-guide-to-prometheus-in-2019/#c_Jobs_Instances)